Unboxed-Software/solana-course/content/transfer-hook.md

 ### 1. `initialize_extra_account_meta_list` instruction:

-When we initiate a transfer using the Token Extension program, the program will examine our mint to determine if it has a transfer hook.
+When we transfer a token using the Token Extension program, the program will examine our mint to determine if it has a transfer hook.
 If a transfer hook is present, the Token Extension program will initiate a CPI (cross-program invocation) to our transfer hook program.
 It will then pass all the accounts provided for the transfer to the transfer hook program.
-However, before passing the 4 essential accounts (sender, mint, receiver, owner), it will deescalate them—meaning it will remove the mutable or signing abilities for security reasons.
+However, before passing the 4 essential accounts (sender, mint, receiver, owner), it will deescalate them (meaning it will remove the mutable or signing abilities for security reasons).

 In other words, when our program receives these accounts, they will be read-only.
 Our program cannot modify anything in these accounts, nor can it sign any transactions with them.
 Therefore, if we have logic that requires changes to an account or the execution of transactions, we need to have other accounts.